 When Do Mood Swings Occur in Pregnancy?

 Women usually experience mood swings in the first and the last trimester of their pregnancy although you could experience them through all stages.
-Mood swings in the first week of pregnancy set the stage for the first trimester and the rest of the pregnancy Let’s see how these mood swings affect the three trimesters:
+Mood swings in the first week of pregnancy set the stage for the first trimester and for the rest of the pregnancy.
+Let’s see how these mood swings affect a woman in three trimesters: